Innovation and commercialization potential of university-developed arctic ice-tethered platforms. A case study of research-based technology

 Viser innførsler relatert til tittel, forfatter og emneord.

 Finite element analysis of materials for aquaculture net cages.
 FEA of materials for aquaculture net cages using ANSYS Workbench Myrli, Odd Einar Lockertsen (Master thesis; Mastergradsoppgave, 2017-06-20)The number of good sites in less exposed locations for aquaculture farming is limited.
-Trends are now that the fish cages are increasing in both width and depth as well as more weather-exposed locations are taken into use. ...
+Trends are now that the fish cages are increasing in both width and depth as well as more weather-exposed locations are taken into use.
+As the net cages continues to increase in size, so does the material costs.
+The design of the sea cages should be modified for safe and reliable use in remote offshore locations. ...